-How to Create A Comparison Chart in Excel
+How to Make a Comparison Chart in Excel

 Comparison Charts are made to compare different sets of data visually.
 It is also called a comparison diagram or a comparative diagram.
 They are used with both numerical and textual content to show the information and make it easier to understand.
 You can create comparison charts for different software.
 Excel is the most commonly used desktop software to make comparison charts and tables.
 Create a comparison chart in excel by following our guide on how to make a comparison chart in Excel.

 How to Create a Comparison Chart in Excel

 Step 1 – Launch Excel

 To create a comparison chart in Excel, launch the MS Excel desktop app, and select a blank workbook.

 Now enter your data in the workbook.
 There are many ways of doing that: either copy & paste from another file or you can manually type everything.
 For this how-to tutorial, we will insert sample data manually.
 Once you have entered the data, select it.

 Step 3 – Inset Comparison Chart

 Excel does not have a built-in comparison chart or any comparison chart template Excel.
 So to create a comparison chart in Excel, we will click on the Border icon in Home Tab.
 Click on the drop-down arrow and select All Borders.
 Once you click on All Borders, borders will highlight each cell.
 Another way of doing this is by clicking on Table in the Insert Tab.